 What Is a Trade School & Is It Right for You?

-If you’ve reached a point in your life where you’re trying to decide what your next career move should be, attending a trade school to get an education is an option you could consider.
+If you’ve reached a point in your life where you’re trying to decide what your next career move should be, getting a trade school education attending a trade school to get an education is an option you could consider.

 Opportunities in the skilled trades are everywhere.
 These workers help keep industries across the country operating smoothly.
-Trade school is postsecondary education that can offer an alternative to traditional schooling and provide training for those who have a desire to work with their hands.
+Trade school is postsecondary education that offers an alternative to traditional schooling and provides training for those who have a desire to work with their hands.

 Universal Technical Institute (UTI) is a great example of a trade school that helps prepare students for careers in the skilled trades, manufacturing and transportation industries.1